• Skip to primary navigation

 Chopped onion and garlic are sauteed in the sauce pot.

 Heat olive oil in a large pot over medium heat.
-Use medium heat to avoid burning the garlic or herbs—you're building flavor, not frying.
-Add minced garlic, epis seasoning, and a sprig of thyme; sauté for 1–2 minutes until fragrant.
-Add minced garlic, epis seasoning, and a sprig of thyme; sauté for 1–2 minutes until fragrant.
+Use medium heat to avoid burning the garlic or herbs you're building flavor, not frying.
+Add minced garlic, epis seasoning, and a sprig of thyme; sauté for 1-2 minutes until fragrant.
+Add minced garlic, epis seasoning, and a sprig of thyme; sauté for 1-2 minutes until fragrant.

 Chopped onion and garlic are sauteed in the sauce pot with lima beans.

-Stir in cooked green peas (or pigeon peas/lima beans), season with black pepper, and sauté for 2–3 minutes. autéing the beans enhances their flavor and helps them absorb the seasoning.
+Stir in cooked green peas (or pigeon peas/lima beans), season with black pepper, and sauté for 2-3 minutes. autéing the beans enhances their flavor and helps them absorb the seasoning.
+Get this All-Clad Sauce Pan.

 animated chef maika in full chef uniform and hat.